Searchinmena/searchinmena/README.md

 ##### Using guard

 For ruby unit tests you can use [guard](https://github.com/guard/guard).
-It's separate process which you can have always visible e.g. on one monitor.
+It's a separate process which you can keep visible on one of your screens.
 It monitors the files and automatically runs related unit tests as soon as you save a file.

 To run it just type: